Khushee21/Khushee21/README.md

 ## 💫 About Me: Full Stack Developer & Tech Enthusiast

 Coming from a humble background with no tech exposure around me, I aspired to become a successful SDE.
 With dedication and curiosity, I’ve developed a diverse set of skills across frontend, backend, and real-time technologies.
-As an MCA student at **Banasthali Vidyapith** and a passionate Full Stack Developer, I blend academic insight with cutting-edge technical skills.
+As a MCA student at **Banasthali Vidyapith** and a passionate Full Stack Developer, I blend academic insight with cutting-edge technical skills.
 Currently working as an **SDE Intern at Newral**, one of India's top tech agencies, Currently working on a project AssumeChat.
 My journey in tech began with a curiosity to build impactful solutions and has grown into a versatile skillset across frontend, backend, and real-time tech.